 “Premature pregnancy and motherhood are an inevitable consequence of child marriage.
 Girls under 15 are five times more likely to die during pregnancy and childbirth than women in their twenties.” -State of the World’s Children 2007, UNICEF

-In June 2017, the World Bank published a report on the Economic Impact of Child Marriage.
-This study looks at five domains of impacts of child marriage: (i) fertility and population growth; (ii) health, nutrition, and violence; (iii) educational attainment; (iv) labor force participation, earnings, and productivity; and (v) decision making and other areas.
+In June 2017, the World Bank published a Report on the Economic Impact of Child Marriage.
+The study looks at five domains of impacts of child marriage: (i) fertility and population growth; (ii) health, nutrition, and violence; (iii) educational attainment; (iv) labor force participation, earnings, and productivity; and (v) decision making and other areas.

 |Fertility and Population Growth

 Ending CM could reduce the total fertility rate by 11% across 15 countries

 Ending CM could reduce the share of girls having a child before age 18 by three-fourths

 Ending CM could increase national use of modern contraceptives slightly in some countries